ForBai/WynnFeatures/README.md

 - [x] Extra Waypoints -> just normal waypoints
 - [x] Extra Stuff -> play cmd waypoints that if you enter their range you run a cmd
 - [x] Inventory Search -> Press ctrl + f to search in Inventorys
+- [ ] Trade Market Calculator -> calculates how much money you will get when everything sells
 - [ ] Auto Scrap Button -> Scraps Common items
 - [ ] Show Barriers -> show barriers in a specifc range
 - [ ] Trade Market Sniper -> Looks for underpriced items in the trade market and buys them